InnuendoPi/Brautomat32/docs/en/Maischeplan/funktionen.md

 _Alternative:_ activate the property autonext and set the rest period to 5 minutes.
 In this case, the Brautomat would maintain the mashing temperature for 5 minutes (mashing) and then automatically heat up to the next rest.

 The next step is the maltose rest.
-The PID Controller regulates the power required to reach the target temperature in the mash and maintain it for a period of 40 minutes.
+The PID controller regulates the power required to reach the target temperature in the mash and maintain it for a period of 40 minutes.
 In line 4, the refill is switched on using a special command.
 The target temperature for the refill is 75°C and the duration is 0 minutes.
 The Brautomat starts the PID controller for the boiler re-casting and regulates the required power in the background.
-At this point in the mash plan, two PID controllers are active: a PID controller for the mash brew kettle and a PID controller for the after-pour.
+ToAt this point in the mash plan, two PID controllers are active: a PID controller for the mash brew kettle and a PID controller for the after-pour.
 The Brautomat jumps directly to the next step after switching on.

 In the mash plan, the ring heating element actuator is switched on or switched once with the special command _RHE:ON_ and once with _RHE:50_.
 The ON translates the Brautomat with 100% performance, while 50 is processed accordingly with 50% performance.
 The MashSud kettle has a maximum volume of 70 liters.
 The ring heating element supports the hob during cooking with 50% power for vigorous cooking: 100% power hob (3.5kW) plus 1.75kW ring heating element (50%).
 At the end of cooking, the ring heating element is switched off with the special command _RHE:OFF_.